 , enter Touro College in the dialog box, and choose Student Assistance Program from the drop-down menu; or send an email to firstname.lastname@example.org

 In addition to the internal resources that Touro Law Center offers, the following are also extremely helpful and confidential!
 Please click on the links below for more information.

 LAP provides education and confidential assistance to lawyers, judges, law school students, and immediate family members who are affected by the problem of substance abuse, stress, depression or other mental health issues.
 Its goal is to assist in the prevention, early identification, and intervention of problems that can affect professional conduct and quality of life.
-See above for the Student LAP Representative's information.

 The foundation is a non-profit corporation with a mission to fight depression and prevent suicide by promoting and encouraging the diagnosis and treatment of depression among adolescents, young adults and law students.